neondatabase/website/content/guides/llamaindex-postgres-search-images.md

 The file, `.env` should be kept secret and not included in Git history.
 Ensure that `.env` is added to the `.gitignore` file in your project.

-Now, let's move on to using Postgres (powered by Neon) as the vector store to power your image search application with reverse image search capabilities.
+Now, let's move on to using Postgres as the vector store to power your image search application with reverse image search capabilities.

 ### Initialize Postgres Vector Store in LlamaIndex